Voices from the fight: An oral history of the four-year movement to defeat Donald Trump

 Nahid Bhadelia See bio

 The guard was let down around the White House about the transmission of this disease.
 It didn’t surprise me.
 It was super disappointing.
 It was very disappointing, the extent of the dysfunction of the U.S. response of the pandemic when you can’t even protect the president of the United States from this disease.
-Hearing it, I was actually wanting him to go to the hospital.
+Hearing it, I was actually wanting him to go to the hospital [to get care].

 Olivia Troye See bio